Relepega/pvm/README.md

 First of all, check if you have all the tools needed to run the software installed:

-- Python 3.8.x or higher (actually this project has beed written and tested with python 3.11.2)
+- Python 3.8.x or higher (actually this project has been written and tested with python 3.11.2)
 - Pip3
 - Git
 - Visual C++ Redist

-(Surprisingly no C++ BuildTool is required)
+- Microsoft Visual C++ 14.0 Build Tools
+  - download the installer [from here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and then install the required tools with this command: `$ vs_buildtools.exe --norestart --passive --downloadThenInstall --includeRecommended --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Workload.VCTools --add Microsoft.VisualStudio.Workload.MSBuildTools`

 When you're sure that you have installed them correctly, proceed by cloning the repository: